dsinghnegi/NN_numpy/README.md

 - Numpy

 ## License
-The Apache-2.0 License.
+The MIT License.
 Please see the [license file](LICENSE) for more information.

 ## References
 - [Most Ideas are taken from Andrew Ng course on Deep learning.](https://www.coursera.org/specializations/deep-learning?)